-Digging deeper, I am more than these academic confines, shaped by my varied life experiences living and learning in the St. Louis, in New York City, and now back in Los Angeles.
+Digging deeper, however, I hope to be more than these academic confines, shaped by my varied life experiences living and learning in the St. Louis, in New York City, and now back in Los Angeles.
 I am a proud first-generation student who is the first in my family to receive a 4-year degree, and care deeply about similarly helping my students access — and succeed in — higher education.
-I strive to be a critical theorist with a stream of pragmatism; a constant independent-minded thinker; the ultimate idealist yet an admitted realist; a dedicated educator and listener; and most of all, a committed writer.
-I love to write and to utilize the power of writing, I am extremely fortunate and privileged to have the opportunity to write -- to write about my research, about my theoretical ideas, about education, about history, and above all, about what I feel can change how we think about the world around us.
+I strive to be a critical theorist with a stream of pragmatism; an independent-minded thinker; the ultimate idealist yet an admitted realist; a dedicated educator and listener; and most of all, a committed writer.
+If teaching is one source of freedom, writing is the other.
+I am extremely fortunate and privileged to have the opportunity to write -- to write about my research and ideas, to write history and "the past," and above all, to write about what I believe can change how we think about the world around us.

 [Click + to read abstracts and links to download articles]